ipfs-inactive/research/OPEN_PROBLEMS/MUTABLE_DATA.md

 - **Update Propagation** - As noted, different applications will have different requirements, e.g. real-time delivery, delivery at least/most once, confirmation of delivery, conflict resolution, etc.
 - **Update Authentication** - How to trust the parties that are propagating the updates, how to trust that they are not hiding any important update
-- **Interface/API** - This is where things that shape up to feel like a database start to show.
-From convinence features to powerful APIs that enable a user to query, update and search over multiple records
+- **Interface/API** - Supporting a database-link experience, including APIs that enable a user to query, update and search over multiple records

-All of these problems should be solved to work on a Distributed Network scenario, this means: disconnected, offline first and over unreliable networks.
+All of these problems should be solved in a manner that is tolerant of unreliable connections and offline operation.

 ## State of the Art